Online for the 2025-2026 School Year

 Breaks: There will be no assignments due on any U.S. National Holidays.
 In addition, students will have one week off for fall break, one week off for Thanksgiving break, two weeks off for Christmas / New Years, and one week off for spring break.

-Mrs. Inspektor has been teaching online AP English for almost two decades and is excited to continue.
+Mrs. Maya Inspektor has been teaching online AP® English for almost two decades and is excited to continue.
 In the 1990s, she was one of the first student participants in the AP Homeschoolers online courses herself and has fond memories of her own online classes!
 She graduated summa cum laude from the University of Pittsburgh in 2004, majoring in English Writing and Psychology.
 She earned a Masters of Education in Secondary English from Carlow University, researching homeschooling English programs for her master's thesis.
 She taught at a private school for two years and has taught AP English Language and AP English Literature through AP Homeschoolers since 2007.
 She also enjoys teaching summer classes on writing college application essays (when she's not running marathons, gardening, or renovating her 600-year-old house).
-An expat since her early 20s, she lived in Israel for 12 years and now lives in the Czech Republic with her daughter, son, and unruly German Shepherd.
+An expat since her early 20s, she lived in Israel for 11 years and since 2019 has lived in the Czech Republic with her husband, daughter, son, and German Shepherd mix.

-You can contact Ms. Chan directly at teach@odeliachan.com, but all general inquiries should be sent to Maya Inspektor: minspektor@gmail.com.
+All general inquiries should be sent to Mrs. Inspektor: minspektor@gmail.com.